Azam-Shi/BiMba/README.md

 - A complete inference demonstration notebook is available at:
   👉 [bimba_test.ipynb](https://github.com/Azam-Shi/BiMba/blob/main/bimba_test.ipynb)

-&nbsp;&nbsp;&nbsp;&nbsp;This notebook can be used to generate residue-level prediction scores (one probability per residue indicating interface or non-interface) for input proteins, which will be saved in the test_results folder.
+&nbsp;&nbsp;&nbsp;&nbsp;This notebook can be used to generate residue-level prediction scores (one probability per residue indicating interface or non-interface) for input proteins, which will be saved in the Test_Results folder.

 ---